This kit is recommended for users who:

 Shipping and logistics:

-Flow cells and kits are shipped together at 2–8°C.
+Flow cells and kits are shipped together in an environmentally friendly temperature-controlled shipping box.

 Products are shipped to customers within the USA and EU Monday to Thursday.
 Shipments to Canada, Norway, Korea and Japan are expedited Monday to Wednesday; with Australia and New Zealand leaving our warehouses on a Friday.
 Shipments to the rest of the world are made on Mondays to allow the full working week for packages to arrive.